Unconscious bias is common, but can be hard to spot.

 I was recently told by a client that he was informed by his boss that he shouldn’t bother applying for an internal promotion because – and here is the boss (and prospective interviewer) speaking “You remind me of me when I was your age and I can tell you that job isn’t for you – you won’t do well in the interview” There is so much wrong with this statement I hardly know where to start.
 This is conscious and unconscious bias all rolled up into one big mess – and potential lawsuit.

-Over the last year we have delivered Unconscious Bias workshops for several organisations.
-During the workshop we we outline what it is, how it affects organisations and what can be done to reduce its impact.
+We deliver Unconscious Bias workshops for organisations.
+During the workshop we we outline what it is, how it affects people and what can be done to reduce its impact.
 Anyone in the organisation who is contributing to or making decisions on recruitment and selection, career progression and work allocation or performance reviews should ensure that they are aware of and have considered the effect of their unconscious biases on their decision making processes.

 Unconscious Bias training should make it possible for employees to discuss and address bias without making people feel defensive, inferior or judged by their colleagues.

 Put simply if we don’t believe we have a bias how can we possibly counteract it?
 And if biases go unchecked, they can have multiple detrimental effects for groups against which negative biases exist.
 There is a mountain of academic research supporting thetheory that unconscious bias is alive and well and exists in just about every industry and country you can mention.

 Unconscious Bias is a positive or negative unconscious belief about a particular category of people.
 Given how our brain processes information we make quick, automatic (and sometimes inaccurate) assessments of people and situations.
 How we make these decision is influenced by our background, cultural environment and personal experiences throughout our WHOLE LIFE.